woj-ciech/Kamerka-GUI/README.md

 python3 manage.py migrate
 python3 manage.py runserver
 ```
-In a new window run celery worker
+In a new window (in main directory) run celery worker
 ```celery -A kamerka --loglevel=info```

 In a new window fire up redis